 Reproduction of the spark gun designed by the master craftsman of Versailles, Boutet in 1810, made of metal and wood with simulator loading and firing mechanism.

-Order it before 1 hours and 43 minutes and sent it today with FEDEX
+Order it before 17 hours and 89 minutes and sent it tomorrow

 The spark guns had a flint or flint stone, which when the hammer was operated produced the spark that ignited the gunpowder.
 All these guns required manual reloading of their ammunition after each shot.
 The ammunition, which was introduced through the muzzle, consisted of gunpowder, projectile and paper block, which served as a stopper to keep the previous two compressed inside the barrel.